Trying to plan the perfect one day in Rome itinerary? Her are eight sample itineraries for every type of traveler.

 Via dei Fori Imperiali

-Start your 1 day in Rome with a stroll down Via Dei Fori Imperiali, which is effectively an open air museum.
+Start your one day in Rome with a stroll down Via Dei Fori Imperiali, which is effectively an open air museum.
 It’s a large modern road that connects the Piazza Venezia with the Colosseum, crossing the Roman Forum in the process.

 During your stroll, you’ll pass the Forum of Trajan, the Markets of Trajan, the Forum of Augustus, the Forum of Nerva, and other archaeological excavations in progress.